hikogui/hikogui/Documents/RenderArchitecture.md

     - The carret location list also contains the carret height and slant.

+### Glyph Lookup algorithm

+ 1. Lookup grapheme's NFC code points in the code-point-to-font table and take the intersection of fonts.
+ 2. Lookup grapheme's NFD code points in the code-point-to-font table and take the intersection of fonts.
+ 3. Find the closest matching font compared to the font-style and fall-back to the Noto font.
+ 4. Open the matching font.
+ 5. Lookup glyphs matching the code points from the grapheme's (NFC primary, NFD secondary).
+ 6. If next grapheme's style is the same, then try looking up the code-points in the current font, otherwise start at 1.
+ 7. Otherwise start at 1. with the next grapheme.

+A grapheme's code point is looked up into the code-point-to-fonts table. he returned fonts are then matched with the font-style of the grapheme.

+This font is cached based on the style, and any code point is first checked with this cached font.
+If the code point is not found then the full lookup is done.

 ### Font styles
 A font style is a 32 bit description of how a grapheme should be displayed.
 It is only 32 bit so that it is accompanied with each